 Deep relaxation techniques such as meditation can calm you down and help you focus better.
 Meditation helps you stay in the present and stop worrying about the future.

 Are you exercising as often as you should?
 When you’re under a lot of stress, the body triggers a fight-or-flight response.
 Exercise can help restore the body to a calm and relaxed state.
 Go to the gym, or go for a long walk after a long, hard day at work.

 Coffee contains caffeine.
 There’s nothing wrong with having two or three cups of coffee daily, but taking more than that makes you feel jittery or anxious and adds to the stress.

 #7: Manage your time better.

 Follow the 80/20 or Pareto principle, and prioritize the important things.
 Don’t procrastinate, do the hard things first.
 The more you delay things, the more the stress builds up.

 #8: Take charge, take control of the situation.

 Turning away from a problem won’t make it go away.
 For example, looking the other way when a co-worker does something ethically wrong at the office will not make the problem disappear.
 That will only add to the stress you’re feeling.

-Always do the right thing or the ethical thing in any situation, take charge and be fearless in your life.
-Take your problems head on, live a guilt free life, assume responsibility for your actions and own up to your mistakes - that is the only way to make the stress go away.
+Always do the right or the ethical thing in any situation, take charge, and be fearless.
+Take your problems to head, live a guilt-free life, assume responsibility for your actions, and own up to your mistakes - that is the only way to reduce stress.

-CP Slippers are a range of incredibly comfortable, lightweight and luxury slippers made from the finest original leather.
+CP Slippers are incredibly comfortable, lightweight, and luxurious slippers made from the finest original leather.
 They are just what your feet need to relax and de-stress.